 Reminder: August 1 is the deadline for students to submit their proof of COVID-19 vaccination for the Fall 2021 semester.
 For information on the vaccine mandate and helpful FAQs for the semester, click here.×

 The examination room is designed to provide reasonable accommodations for students with disabilities.
+It is located in the Banacos Academic Center which is currently on the second floor of Scanlon.
 Students with various disabilities may be entitled to a distraction-reduced environment, extended time for testing, readers, scribes or assistive technology to complete their in-class assessments such as quizzes and exams.
 In order to maintain this environment, we ask your cooperation as follows:

 Use of the exam room and its proctor service is limited to students with disabilities (permanent or temporary) who are registered with the Banacos Programs (Disability Services or Learning Disabilities Programs).
 If you believe you have a disability for which you will need exam accommodations, please request those accommodations through your program advisor or access advisor.

 Make sure that you have consulted with your program or access advisor each semester to confirm that your requested exam related accommodations have been approved for your courses.